SMByC/ThRasE/docs/install_and_example.md

 ### Step 7: Registry

 You can see the registry of the edits in the Registry widget.
 The registry is a list of the edits made to the thematic map.
-You can highlight the edited areas in the thematic map stored in the registry (1) and navigate through the edits with the slider (2).
-You can also export the registry to a vector file with all pixel modifications, including original and new pixel values, and timestamps (3).
+You can highlight the edited areas in the thematic map stored in the registry and navigate through the edits with the slider.
+You can also export the registry to a vector file with all pixel modifications, including original and new pixel values, and timestamps.

 ```{image} images/example_step7.webp
 :width: 80%